mouseless/json-concepts/spec/06-literals/02-literals-at-the-root.md

 # Literals At The Root

-Literals can be at the root of the concepts definition.
+Literals can be at the root of the concepts definition;

 `CONCEPTS: service.concepts.json`